FlowFuse/website/src/blog/2023/06/connect-to-hivemq-in-flowforge.md

 image: blog/2023/06/images/flowforge-nodered-mqtt-hivemq.png
 ---

 In the world of IIoT (Industrial Internet of Things), effective and efficient communication between devices is crucial.
 One protocol that has gained significant popularity for its lightweight and scalable nature is MQTT (Message Queuing Telemetry Transport).
-This post explains what MQTT is, highlight its relevance in IIoT, and walk you through the process of connecting a broker (HiveMQ) with Node-RED in FlowForge.
+This post explains what MQTT is, highlight its relevance in IIoT, and walk you through the process of connecting a broker (HiveMQ) with Node-RED in FlowFuse.

 <!--more-->